 Through the Education Center,

-the Office of Health Equity will provide resources that equip health
+the Office of Health Equity will provide resources that equip health specialists and health

 care providers to provide the best care possible to their diverse